aixplain/aiXplain/aixplain/api/README.md

 pipeline.validate()
 ```

+This method will check the following:
+ * Contains at least one input, asset, and output node
+ * All input nodes are linked in, output nodes are linked out, and rest are linked in and out
+ * All links pointing to the correct nodes and corresponding params.
+ * All required params are either set or linked
+ * All linked params have the same data type

+Otherwise raises `ValueError` with a cause if the pipeline is not valid.

 ## Save and Run the Pipeline

 Save the pipeline before running it.
 The `save` method implicitly calls the `validate` method.
 Use the `run` method to execute the pipeline with input data.